This was intended to be an essay about web design; but reading it over, I’ve used the vocabulary of a pretentious art critic. It happens, sometimes.

-Here’s a similar (but more obvious) effect that I’m using in the background of this site, right now; it mimics the dappled light in the shadow of a tree:
+Here’s a similar (but more obvious) effect; it mimics the dappled light in the shadow of a tree:

 These effects are obviously just toys, at the moment.
 They hardly even count as proofs of the concept.
 But I’m encouraged; I think it may be possible to break the false dichotomy of minimalism vs. maximalism.
 Maybe we can create digital spaces in which, when you need a moment to think, a moment to zone out from demanding content, there is space for that.
 Rather that turning away to twitter or facebook or another advertising platform eager to steal that moment of relaxation, maybe we can build digital scholars’ stones and forests to accompany our more directed content; environments where taking a break from reading is welcomed and rewarded.